Hammer Series: The format explained

 This is the decisive race.
 It is a team pursuit over several laps of a circuit.

-The participating teams will be ranked by adding together their positions in the first two races, with the lowest total being the top team.
+The participating teams will be ranked by adding together their positions in the first two races, so the higher a team was on the leader board after the first two days, the higher they are placed on the start line for the decisive day.

-Teams in each group will set off at fixed time intervals decided by their ranking.
+Teams in each group will set off at fixed time intervals decided by their ranking based on performance in the previous days' racing.

-The team who cross the finish line first in Group 1 will be the winner of that Hammer Series event.
+Teams in the Finalist Group challenge for victory in the race.
+The team which crosses the finish first in the Finalist Group will be the winner of that Hammer race.